Tchibo sells questionable insurance with cancer blood test - Breaking Latest News

 The concrete costs, however, are difficult to see through, criticizes the “Stiftung Warentest”.
 In addition, the central association of statutory health insurance companies is not aware of any studies that prove that the blood test offers better early detection than the methods currently used.

-The company Zyagnum AG from Darmstadt, which developed the test, explained to the “NDR” in a written statement that with PanTum Detect it is possible to detect cancer earlier and added literally: “Therefore we do not doubt that with cancer scan Lives are saved.”
+The company Zyagnum AG from Darmstadt, which developed the test, explained to the “NDR” in a written statement that PanTum Detect makes it possible to detect cancer earlier, and literally added: “Therefore, we do not doubt that cancer scans save lives.”
 The effectiveness of the test has been proven in more than 60 publications, the company explains.
 One of them was supplied by the University Hospital Hamburg-Eppendorf (UKE).

 Study by the University Hospital Hamburg-Eppendorf as the basis for “cancer scan”